dubniczky/Password-Cracker/README.md

 This looks very similar, but it actually only makes one simple step.
 Starts reading the file until a `\n` character into the buffer itself.
 It does not even remove the end-line character form the key, but we will do that in the kernel.
 It's faster that way.

 The results from this step turned out to be a massive improvement.
-So at this point, we can do our benchmark again.
+So at this point, we should do our benchmark again.

 Hashing and comparing `100,000` entries took `86,424 microseconds` = `0.086424 seconds`. `100,000/0.086424 = 1,157,085.9946...` => `~1,157.085 khcps`.